barrax63/backup-kit/README.md

 ## Notes and Tips

 - The `/dev/fuse` device is required for FUSE mount operations.
-- The rclone config password is used to decrypt an encrypted rclone configuration file.
 - Unknown domains hitting the server will receive a closed connection (444 response).